Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 - Ask you how many classes you have taken
 - Ask you how many AP classes you have taken
 - Ask you your percentage grade in every class
-- Calculate your cumulative weighted gpa
+- Calculate your cumulative weighted gpa as it would be in the WCSD district

 ## How to run this project
 1. Ensure python is installed on your device (You can verify this by running the command "python --version" in your terminal/command prompt")